sehajchawla/6862_Fake_Review_Detection/README.md

 * `3_distribution_shift`: contains 4 types of distribution shifts (`1_industry`, `2_time`, `3_product`, and `4_sentiment`) and the results for our analysis in each.
 * `4_finetune_shift`: contains 4 types of distribution shifts (`1_industry`, `2_time`, `3_product`, and `4_sentiment`) and the results for our analysis in each, where we retrain the final layer of a model trained on one distribution with 20% samples from the other distribution.

-There are `README` files in each folder describing the purposes and contents of the folder.
-This is done to make it easy to navigate through them, but most of the work seen in the "results" section of our report will be found in the directories `3_distribution_shift` and `4_finetune_shift`.
+Most of the work seen in the "results" section of our report will be found in the directories `3_distribution_shift` and `4_finetune_shift`.

 ## Data